Running with Docker

 Custom Options

-You can pass custom options to the validator, e.g. to run specific tests, filter tests by tags or use a custom reporting format.
+You can pass custom options to the validator, e.g. to run specific tests or enable RSMP logging.

 Run a specific test: